cflurin/homebridge-websocket/README.md

 ```

 Replace `127.0.0.1` with your `ip-address`.
 The port `4050` can be changed in config.json.
-The websocket client (e.g. Node-RED) has to connect to homebridge-websocket.
+The websocket-client (e.g. Node-RED) has to connect to homebridge-websocket.

 ### Websocket API